 Cytomegalovirus (CMV) is the major opportunistic virus encountered after organ transplantation, and resistant variants can make antiviral treatment challenging.
-ARUP is introducing three new tests to detect CMV drug resistance using next generation sequencing (NGS).
-These tests will detect variants present in the CMV viral genes UL27, UL97, UL54, and UL56.
+ARUP offers a next generation sequencing (NGS) test to detect CMV drug resistance in the CMV genes UL97, UL54, UL27, and UL56.

-Specific variants present in these genes are associated with antiviral resistance.
-Increasing or stable viral loads in a patient receiving antiviral therapy may indicate the presence of drug-resistant viral populations.1 NGS technology allows a deeper discrimination of the emergence and persistence of a drug-resistance mutation.
+Specific variants in these genes are associated with antiviral drug resistance.
+Increasing or stable viral loads in a patient receiving antiviral therapy may indicate the presence of drug-resistant viral populations.1 NGS technology enables deeper discrimination of the emergence and persistence of a drug-resistance mutation.

 Indications for Testing

-- Viral load testing should be performed before ordering these tests.
+- Viral load testing should be performed before ordering drug resistance testing.
 To ensure a high-quality sequencing result, the current CMV DNA viral load must be >2.6 log IU/mL.

-- Please include the patient’s most recent CMV DNA viral load and antiviral drug history with test orders.
+- The patient’s most recent CMV DNA viral load and antiviral drug history should be included with test orders.

 Test Name | ARUP Test Code |